hashicorp/design-system/website/docs/components/link/standalone/partials/guidelines/guidelines.md

 !!!
 Dont

 Don't stack Standalone Links without any space between them.
-This creates a cluttered visual and requires percise mouse interaction that may not make for an inclusive experience.
+This creates a cluttered visual and requires precise mouse interaction that may not make for an inclusive experience.

 ![Example of no space between Standalone Links in a vertical list](/assets/components/link/standalone/standalone-link-vertical-list-dont.png)
 !!!